 If this sounds to you like some kind of creepy, Orwellian-Ministry-of-Truth-type mindfuckery, that’s because that’s exactly what it is.
 It doesn’t really affect old farts like me — I wouldn’t let any of the big corporate publishers or their “sensitivity readers” near my writing, which they would never publish in any event, and which would likely cause them to experience seizures, and then stagger around the office looking for differently-abled-Black-transgender colleagues to kneel down in front of and apologize to — but there’s a whole generation of aspiring writers who are being conditioned to accept this as “normal.”

 It’s pretty easy to talk about “climate change” now, isn’t it?
 No, not really.
-Not in any intelligent, critical, reasonable way.
-I’m sorry to be so direct, but it’s more likely you’re parroting what’s been beaten into your head through endless repetition – the persistent messaging you’ve been inundated with through the news, film, TV/streaming services, and celebrities and influencers (paid actors) on social media.
-You don’t really know what you’re talking about, you’ve done little to no research on the subject, and worse, you’ve been programmed to believe it’s important (it MUST be something you value, and your highest priority), that the Earth is in trouble (your HOME, your LIFE and SURVIVAL under immediate threat) and that you are partly responsible (you MUST be part of the solution, otherwise you’re part of the PROBLEM).
+Not in any intelligent, critical, or reasonable way.
+I’m sorry to be so direct, but it’s more likely you’re parroting what’s been beaten into your head through endless repetition — the persistent messaging you’ve been inundated with through the news, film, TV/streaming services, and celebrities and influencers (paid actors) on social media.
+You don’t really know what you’re talking about, you’ve done little to no research on the subject, and worse, you’ve been programmed to believe it’s important (it MUST be something you value and your highest priority), that the Earth is in trouble (your HOME, your LIFE, and your SURVIVAL are under immediate threat), and that you are partly responsible (you MUST be part of the solution, otherwise you’re part of the PROBLEM).

 The American motion picture is the greatest unconscious carrier of propaganda in the world today.
 It is a great distributor for ideas and opinions.
 The motion picture can standardize the ideas and habits of a nation.
 Because pictures are made to meet market demands, they reflect, emphasize and even exaggerate broad popular tendencies, rather than stimulate new ideas and opinions.
 The motion picture avails itself only of ideas and facts which are in vogue.
 As the newspaper seeks to purvey news, it seeks to purvey entertainment.